RegionalPlanAssoc/cruisedetector/README.md

 ```

 ##### Configuring `cruising_importLocationData.py`
 Configuration parameters for `cruising_importLocationData.py` are located in the header of `cruising_importLocationData.py`, and allow you to calibrate trace generation from GPS data and cruising identification.
+You should not need to make any changes here.
 ```
 #Set variables